-- Add the constraint in the editable constraints grid or open the Set Maximum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Max delay. - Click the icon. - Right-click Max delay in the Constraint Browser. - Double-click any field in the Maximum Delay Constraints grid.
+- 1. Add the constraint in the editable constraints grid or open the Set Maximum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Max delay.

+- Right-click Max delay in the Constraint Browser. - Double-click any field in the Maximum Delay Constraints grid.